Your Host and Tour Guide:

 Some people like to acid treat (acid

-surface pores.
+up the surface pores.
 Problems include disposing of the spent acid and making sure the acid is completely neutralized

 and removed for the concrete.